parcuri/derekkedziora.com/_posts/2020-06-17-hey-the-app-i-want-to-love.md

 The majority of iOS users would hardly notice the difference.

-If making premium apps for iOS is not longer profitable due to Apple's 30% cut, users will leave iOS in droves.
+If making apps for iOS is no longer profitable due to Apple's 30% cut, users will leave iOS in droves.
 Apple knows this.
 That's why Netflix is allowed a workaround: Apple isn't willing to bet most people are more loyal to them than Netflix.

 For all the cries of monopoly, there's a cheaper and arguably *better* mobile platform.
 People buy iPhones because they want the walled garden.
 So many high end apps are iOS only because it's still far more lucrative despite the Apple tax.